What is Optilight IPL treatment?

 How long does the improvement in symptoms last?

 Although the treatment provides long term relief, dry eye is a chronic disease, which is why it is recommended that you have two sessions a year to maintain your improvement.

 Who will carry out my treatment?

 At the Dry Eyes Clinic, your first session will be carried out by a consultant ophthalmologist.
-For the remaining sessions, you can choose to have either an optometrist/nurse or a consultant ophthalmologist (prices vary).
+You will also have meibomian gland expression.

 Can anyone have Optilight IPL treatment?

 It is not recommended for anyone with the following:

 - Eye or eyelid surgery within the last six months

 - Uncontrolled eye disorders affecting the surface of the eye